Watching TV from Portugal online has some undeniable advantages.

 You can often determine what sort of vocabulary will be used due to the nature of the program, so choose which programs to watch based on what vocabulary you want to learn.

 For instance, if you want to learn sports vocabulary, watch a sports program.
 If you want to gain a more professional vocabulary, try watching news broadcasts or business programs.

 Use online TV to practice regional variations

 There are some regional variations in pronunciation and vocabulary within Portugal.
 By paying attention to where each station broadcasts out of, you can practice some of these regional variations so they don’t catch you off-guard if you encounter them down the road.

 You can also use TV programming to focus on a particular region if you plan to move or travel there.

-Portuguese TV Online for European Portuguese Learning
+6 Online Portuguese TV Websites for European Portuguese Learning

 RTP, Rádio e Televisão de Portugal (Radio and Television of Portugal), isn’t just one TV station.
 Instead, it’s several channels, each with a slightly different focus.